Marketing 101: Exploring the difference between psychographics and demographics

-In this article, we’ll walk you through the purpose and unique qualities of each of these marketing tools, as well as show you how to employ them to create more vibrant, more effective marketing strategies.
+In this article, we’ll walk you through the purpose and unique qualities of each concept and show you how to use them to create more effective marketing strategies.

 What are demographics?

 Demographics is a way of separating groups of people by categorical, qualitative data.
-In simpler terms, that means identifying who your market it through simple metrics.
-This includes age, gender, race, etc. Knowing these metrics will help you refine your marketing strategy and develop marketing tactics that directly speak to your audience.
+In simpler terms, that means identifying who your market is through simple metrics, including age, gender, income, etc. Knowing these metrics will help you refine your marketing strategy and develop tactics that directly speak to your audience.

 There are two stages to collecting demographics.
 The first is before you’ve marketed your product; this is where you determine who you think will be using your product based on market research and your own goals.

 The second is after your product hits the market.
-At this point, you’ll be able to pull data from your sales to determine who is purchasing and using your product, not just who you anticipated would use your product.
+You’ll be able to pull data from your sales to determine who is purchasing and using your product, not just who you anticipated would use your product.
 This helps you better target that audience or redirect your focus to tap into another market.

 - Age.
-This metric is simple; you want to know how old your target audience is.
+You want to know how old your target audience is.
 This metric is typically broken down by generation.

 - Gender.
-Similar to ethnicity, gender is a metric that will affect how a person does or doesn’t identify with your product and marketing.
+Gender is a metric that may affect how a person does or doesn’t identify with your product and marketing.

 - Education.
 Education is closely tied to a person’s class and social status.
-This will impact how interested they are in your product as well as whether or not they can afford your product.
+It can impact how interested they are in your product and whether or not they can afford your product.

 - Income.
-Like education, income is a metric closely associated with a class.
 People with different levels of income have very different shopping habits.

 - Location.
-Location can determine the types of products people purchase (someone who lives inland probably won’t buy a boat) as well as their preferences when it comes to marketing.
+Location can determine the types of products people purchase (someone who lives inland probably won’t buy a boat) and their preferences when it comes to marketing.

 - Profession.
-The job a person works may determine the products they look for (i.e., mechanics are more likely to purchase tools) and their purchasing power.
+A person’s job may determine the products they look for (e.g., mechanics are more likely to purchase tools) and their purchasing power.

-- Marital Status.
-Marital status can affect a person’s spending power and likelihood to purchase certain products (i.e., married couples are more likely to buy a house).
+- Marital status.
+Marital status can affect a person’s spending power and likelihood to purchase certain products (e.g., married couples are more likely to buy a house).

 What are psychographics?

-Psychographics are much more subjective, which means it’ll require more effort on your part to understand your customers than demographics.
+Psychographics are much more subjective, which means it’ll require more effort to understand your customers than demographics.
 Psychographics tend to be more specific as well, whereas demographics are more general.
 For this reason, you may need to implement a more one-on-one approach to gathering psychographics.

-While demographics allow you to tighten and focus your marketing on a specific group of people, psychographics enables you to personalize that marketing.
+While demographics allow you to tighten and focus your marketing on a specific group of people, psychographics enables you to personalize your messaging.
 This can help you develop closer bonds with your customers and add a voice to your brand that other businesses don’t have.